Useful-Innovation/gobox/readme.md

         -   foo.dev
         -   www.foo.dev
     /home/vagrant/bar: api.foo.dev
-versions:                         # all or some can be omitted
-    apache:     2.4.*             # default, can be omitted, has to be compatible with apt-get
-    php:        5.5.*             # default, can be omitted, has to be compatible with apt-get
-    mysql:      5.6.*             # default, can be omitted, has to be compatible with apt-get
 databases:                        # str/array, can be omitted, defaults to one database named {projectName}
     - foo
 provisioners:                     # Inline provision commands. all or some can be omitted